nddpj00/sup-sup-away/README.md

 1. Responsive on all device sizes

 2. Hero image/navigation
-   Minimal, simple navigation links, engaging hero text and a stand-out button to take you straight to the main function of the site.
+   Simple, unfussy navigational links, engaging hero text and a stand-out button to take you straight to the main function of the site.

-3. The Finder Tool
+3. The Finder Tool.
    This is the main function of the site.
    It offers users a tool that takes the responses to a few key questions to work out the best locations for them to paddleboard.